Octopus Intelligent Go: what really happens to your home battery

 It then tells your compatible EV or charger when to charge, within the capabilities and permissions of that setup.

-As of 24 April 2026, Octopus's public Intelligent Go page shows a core discounted window from 23:30 to 05:30, with extra smart charging sessions possible outside that window.
+As of 17 June 2026, Octopus's public Intelligent Go page shows a core discounted window from 23:30 to 05:30, with smart charging sessions possible outside that window.
 The live unit rate and billing treatment can vary by region, tariff terms and account setup, so check the current Octopus quote and terms for your postcode.

 This is the part that matters for battery owners.